laovorak/PHY501/README.md

 **Instructor** Chan La-o-vorakiat

-Here is where you can download the lecture notes and ipython notebook for your numerical homework
+Here is where you can download the lecture notes and ipython notebooks for your numerical homework assignments.